Resource · Frameworks comparison

 • Manage.
 Prioritize, respond to, and document actions taken to address identified risks.

-In February 2026, NIST’s Center for AI Standards and Innovation (CAISI) launched the AI Agent Standards Initiative, with initial deliverables expected later in 2026.
+NIST recognizes the gap.
+In February 2026, NIST’s Center for AI Standards and Innovation (CAISI) launched the AI Agent Standards Initiative to address agent-specific risks, with initial deliverables expected later in 2026.
+Until those land, the framework has no guidance on governing agentic AI at runtime.

 NIST AI RMF specifies no prescriptive technical controls.
-It does not mandate tooling, certification, runtime governance, or enforcement mechanisms.
-It does not describe how to intercept a model call, enforce tool-call policy, detect prompt injection in production, or attribute agent actions to specific users.
+There is no mandated tooling, certification, or enforcement mechanism, and no guidance on how to intercept a model call or attribute agent actions to specific users.

 It is voluntary unless adopted by contract or sector regulator.
+The EU AI Act, for example, creates obligations for high-risk AI systems that sector regulators may satisfy by referencing NIST standards.
 An organization can satisfy NIST AI RMF entirely through documentation and governance process without deploying a single runtime control.

 Audience: Governance, risk, compliance, and AI leadership teams.